Linux (Docker) Installation/Upgrade Instructions

 The DB user SysAid will use to connect to the DB

-Note: When you configure a custom port, SysAid docker also listens on the default port (8080).
+Select HTTP port.
+When you configure a custom port, SysAid Docker also listens on the default port (8080).
 To disable the default port, see the section below.

 please specify a custom https port [8443]: